-Parents should note that, where the Trust Board offers the child a place at the School but refuses a request for admission to a year other thanthe child's normal age group, there is no statutory appeal against that decision, however parents may submit a complaint under the Trust's published Complaints Policy.
+Parents should note that, where the Trust Board refuses a request for admission to a year other thanthe child's normal age group, there is no statutory appeal against that decision as there is with the refusal of a place, however parents may submit a complaint under the

+Trust's published Complaints Policy.
 Where a request is refused, the Trust Board will write to the parents clearly setting out their reasons for doing so.

 Where the Trust Board agrees a request in principle, they will write to the parents confirming their agreement.
 A request for admission outside normal age group is not an application for admission, and parents will need to submit a separate application for admission in the usual way at the appropriate time.
-Where a request for admission to a different year group has been agreed in principle, the letter from the Trust Board confirming this must be submitted with the application for admission.
+Where a request for admission to a different year group has been agreed in principle, the letter from the Trust Board confirming this must be submitted with the application foradmission.